Cell nucleus

 The cell nucleus contains nearly all of the cell's genome.
-Nuclear DNA is often organized into multiple chromosomes – long stands of DNA dotted with various proteins, such as histones, that protect and organize the DNA.
+Nuclear DNA is often organized into multiple chromosomes – long strands of DNA dotted with various proteins, such as histones, that protect and organize the DNA.
 The genes within these chromosomes are structured in such a way to promote cell function.
 The nucleus maintains the integrity of genes and controls the activities of the cell by regulating gene expression.

 Because the nuclear envelope is impermeable to large molecules, nuclear pores are required to regulate nuclear transport of molecules across the envelope.
 The pores cross both nuclear membranes, providing a channel through which larger molecules must be actively transported by carrier proteins while allowing free movement of small molecules and ions.
 Movement of large molecules such as proteins and RNA through the pores is required for both gene expression and the maintenance of chromosomes.
 Although the interior of the nucleus does not contain any membrane-bound subcompartments, a number of nuclear bodies exist, made up of unique proteins, RNA molecules, and particular parts of the chromosomes.
 The best-known of these is the nucleolus, involved in the assembly of ribosomes.